juliocesar/dirg/README.md

 for the design you’re implementing.
 I recommend using Gridlover for obtaining these values, and then copying them over.

-You can also add further entries to the map, and use that in conjunction with `breakpoint.scss`, like so:
+You can also add further entries to the map, and use that in conjunction with `dirg-breakpoint.scss`, like so:

     $dirg-scales: (
       default: (